foxlily95/All-About-God/README.md

         <a href="#calendar">Back to Calendar</a>
        </div>

-       <button type="button" class="collapsible" id="19">October 19, 2024 Saturday Devotion</button>
+       <button type="button" class="collapsible" id="19">October 19, 2024 Saturday Devotion | Psalm 139:16-17</button>
        <div class="content">
         <p>
         <h4>Psalm 139:16-17 <br>
         Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.
-How precious to me are your houghts, God!
+How precious to me are your thoughts, God!
 How vast is the sum of them!
         </h4>
         </p>
         <h4>Reflection</h4>